react-static/react-static/docs/plugins/node-api.md

 ## `afterGetConfig`

-An **async** function to modify the resolved config object during build or export.
+A **synchronous** function to modify the resolved config object during build or export.

 - Arguments:
   - `config` - The `static.config.js`